-8.7 Power Reduction Register
+10.7 Power Reduction Register

-The Power Reduction Register(PRR), see "PRR - Power Reduction Register" on page 43, provides a method to stop the clock to individual peripherals to reduce power consumption.
-The current state of the peripheral is frozen and the I/O registers can not be read or written.
-Resources used by the peripheral when stopping the clock will remain occupied, hence the peripheral should in most cases be disabled before stopping the clock.
-Waking up a module, which is done by clearing the bit in PRR, puts the module in the same state as before shutdown.
+The Power Reduction Register (PRR), see "PRR - Power Reduction Register" on page 39, provides a method to stop the clock to individual peripherals to reduce power consumption.
+The current state of the peripheral is frozen and the I/O registers inaccessible.
+Resources used by the peripheral when stopping the clock will remain occupied so the peripheral should be disabled before stopping the clock.
+Waking up a peripheral, which is done by clearing the bit in PRR, puts the peripheral in the same state as before shutdown.

-Module shutdown can be used in Idle mode and Active mode to significantly reduce the overall power consumption.
-See "Supply Current of I/O modules" on page 317 for examples.
+Peripheral shutdown can be used in Idle mode and Active mode to reduce the overall power consumption.
 In all other sleep modes, the clock is already stopped.

-8.8 Minimizing Power Consumption
+10.8 Minimizing Power Consumption

-There are several issues to consider when trying to minimize the power consumption in an AVR controlled system.
+There are several possibilities to consider when trying to minimize the power consumption in an AVR controlled system.
 In general, sleep modes should be used as much as possible, and the sleep mode should be selected so that as few as possible of the device's functions are operating.
 All functions not needed should be disabled.
 In particular, the following modules may need special consideration when trying to achieve the lowest possible power consumption.

-8.8.1 Analog to Digital Converter
+10.8.1 Analog to Digital Converter

 If enabled, the ADC will be enabled in all sleep modes.
 To save power, the ADC should be disabled before entering any sleep mode.
 When the ADC is turned off and on again, the next conversion will be an extended conversion.
-Refer to "ADC - Analog to Digital Converter" on page 210 for details on ADC operation.
+Refer to "Analog to Digital Converter" on page 200 for details on ADC operation.

-8.8.2 Analog Comparator
+10.8.2 Analog Comparator

 When entering Idle mode, the Analog Comparator should be disabled if not used.
 When entering ADC Noise Reduction mode, the Analog Comparator should be disabled.
 In other sleep modes, the Analog Comparator is automatically disabled.
 However, if the Analog Comparator is set up to use the Internal Voltage Reference as input, the Analog Comparator should be disabled in all sleep modes.
 Otherwise, the Internal Voltage Reference will be enabled, independent of sleep mode.
-Refer to "AC - Analog Comparator" on page 206 for details on how to configure the Analog Comparator.
+Refer to "Analog Comparator" on page 196 for details on how to configure the Analog Comparator.

-8.8.3 Brown-out Detector
+10.8.3 Brown-out Detector

 If the Brown-out Detector is not needed by the application, this module should be turned off.
 If the Brown-out Detector is enabled by the BODLEVEL Fuses, it will be enabled in all sleep modes, and hence, always consume power.
 In the deeper sleep modes, this will contribute significantly to the total current consumption.
-Refer to "Brown-out Detection" on page 48 for details on how to configure the Brown-out Detector.
+Refer to "Brown-out Detection" on page 42 for details on how to configure the Brown-out Detector.

-8.8.4 Internal Voltage Reference
+10.8.4 Internal Voltage Reference

 The Internal Voltage Reference will be enabled when needed by the Brown-out Detection, the Analog Comparator or the ADC.
 If these modules are disabled as described in the sections above, the internal voltage reference will be disabled and it will not be consuming power.
 When turned on again, the user must allow the reference to start up before the output is used.
 If the reference is kept on in sleep mode, the output can be used immediately.
-Refer to "Internal Voltage Reference" on page 50 for details on the start-up time.
+Refer to "Internal Voltage Reference" on page 43 for details on the start-up time.

-8.8.5 Watchdog Timer
+10.8.5 Watchdog Timer